 - Inorder to upgrade your operating system it is recommended to passivate the containers in StudioWorkspace/AppDeployment Instances

-- It can be done in two different ways
+- It can be done in following way:

 After logging into launchpad in your WME setup go to the Developer Workspace Tab, and then go to the container as shown in the below image